jmichaelb/BrownHighPLab/DataAcquisition/Python/DAC/README.md

 1. To call the script, open Terminal.
 2. Start the script with the following command in Terminal - values that must be specified by the user are enclosed in <>.
 [Parameters](#parameters) are documented below.
     `python <relative path>/readMeter.py -x <expName> <optional parameters>`
-3. A window will open
+3. A window will open that displays a graph of readings over the specified lookback interval.
+Note that time in this graph is in local time of the computer where the script is running, although the log files will be in UTC time.
 4. To stop the script, hit ⌘-C

 ## Parameters